 b.
 1989, The Bronx, New York (unceded Wappinger Munsee Lenape land)

-Recent live painting includes collaborations with jazz musicians, poets, The Point CDC and Voices in Power.
-Recent collaborations include You Are The Map Workshop at The Point CDC, a feature in The Laundromat Project Radical Mapmaking Resource Guide, as a contributing artist for her workshop collaboration with La Mala Yerba in Life as Ceremony Volume 8, and as editor for Roots Wounds Words “Remembering Water: A Contemporary Anthology of Creative Nonfiction by Storytellers of Color”.
+Recent live painting includes collaborations with jazz musicians, poets, The Point CDC and Voices in Power and other collaborations include You Are The Map Workshop at The Point CDC, a feature in The Laundromat Project Radical Mapmaking Resource Guide, as a contributing artist for her workshop collaboration with La Mala Yerba in Life as Ceremony Volume 8, and as editor for Roots Wounds Words “Remembering Water: A Contemporary Anthology of Creative Nonfiction by Storytellers of Color”.

 Her work has been supported by The Laundromat Project Create Change Fellowship and Creative Action Fund, Betty’s Daughter Arts Collaborative and North Star Fund.